Frewacom/pywalfox/README.md

 ```

 When this is done, you should be able to set the theme using the addon.

+### Custom CSS, userChrome.css and userContent.css
+If you want to use the custom CSS, you must do the following:
+1. Open `about:config` in Firefox
+2. Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`

 ### Troubleshooting
 * Make sure that `path` in `~/.mozilla/native-messaging-hostst/pywalfox.json` points to the location of `native-app/pywal-fetcher.py`